AngeClementAkazan/Sequential-FeatureForestFlow/README.md

 We welcome contributions from the community to help improve this project.
 If you encounter any issues or have suggestions for new features, please feel free to open an issue on GitHub.

-### Reporting Issues
+### Reporting Issues and Feature Requests
-If you find a bug or have a problem with the project, please open an issue on the GitHub repository.
-Be sure to include detailed steps to reproduce the issue, including any error messages or screenshots if applicable.
+* If you find a bug or have a problem with the project, please open an issue on the GitHub repository.
+Include detailed steps to reproduce the issue, including any error messages or screenshots.

-### Feature Requests
-If you have an idea for a new feature or improvement, we'd love to hear about it!
-Please open an issue on the GitHub repository and describe your suggestion in detail.
+* If you have an idea for a new feature or improvement, we'd love to hear about it!
+Please open an issue on the GitHub repository and describe your suggestion.

 ### Pull Requests
 We also welcome contributions in the form of pull requests.
 If you'd like to contribute code changes, fixes, or new features, please follow these steps: